swarnimarun/pyrs-learn/README.md

 We also notice that the Rust code is not much different from the Python code.
 Because of it's zero cost abstractions.

-#### PS: The Performance Noted from Rust is not the limit of it's performance, cause it's easy to vectorise and/or parallelise it can become multiple times faster and surely with control of a low level language we could always optimize the code a bit more.
+#### PS: The Performance Noted from Rust is not the limit of it's performance, cause it's easy to vectorise and/or parallelise it can become multiple times faster and surely with control of a system's level language we could always optimize the code a bit more.

 ### TODO: